Reality star Joe Exotic says zoo has better living conditions than Atlanta Federal Penitentiary - NewsBreak

 “I have officially landed at the bottom of hell, at the Federal Prison in Atlanta GA.
 Senator Ossoff, Warnock and Walker are all lying to you Black Voters of Georgia because the Animals at the Atlanta Zoo are living better than your loved ones are in here, I promise.”

-Channel 2 Action News reached out to the Federal Bureau of Prisons for a response to the claims.
-It sent a statement saying:
+Our partners at Channel 2 reached out to the Federal Bureau of Prisons for a response to the claims.
+A spokesperson sent a statement saying:

 “The BOP takes pride in protecting and securing individuals entrusted in our custody, as well as maintaining the safety of correctional staff and the community.
 We make every effort to ensure the physical safety of inmates confined to our facilities through a controlled environment that is secure and humane.”